AdaCore/RecordFlux/README.md

 Parsing specs/tlv.rflx...
 OK
 ```

 The sub-command `generate` is used to generate the code based on the specification.
 The target directory and the specification files have to be given.
-By adding `-d` or `-l` the generation can be limited to the dissector code or to the internally used library files, respectively.

 ```
 $ rflx generate specs/tlv.rflx generated